grafana/explore-traces/docs/sources/_index.md

 Use the time picker at the top right to modify the data shown in Explore Traces.

 You can select a time range of up to 24h hours in duration.
-This time range can be any 24h period in your configured trace data retention period (30 days by default).
+This time range can be any 24h period in your configured trace data retention period.
+The default is 30 days.

 For more information about the time range picker, refer to [Use dashboards](https://grafana.com/docs/grafana/latest/dashboards/use-dashboards/#set-dashboard-time-range).